native leather, glass beads, human hair, horsehair, ermine skin and paint

 This object is a member of the following portfolios:

-Your current search criteria is: Portfolio is "Plains Culture" and [Object]Century is "19th c".
+Your current search criteria is: Portfolio is "Plains Culture" and [Object]Display Artist is "Crow Artist".